Regulations of the Research Foundation - Flanders governing the PhD fellowship for the implementation of fundamental research projects

-A copy of the medical certificate must be sent, via the supervisor, to the competent service of the university where the fellow carries out his/her research.
+A copy of the medical certificate must be sent, via the promotor, to the competent service of the university where the fellow carries out his/her research.

 The fellow must as soon as possible notify the Research Foundation - Flanders in writing of any change in his/her situation, such as change in marital status, birth, change of address, and the like.

 §1.
 The fellowship cannot be suspended or deferred for any reason whatsoever except for those set out in this article.

 §2.
 The fellowship may be suspended in cases of prolonged sickness leave, pregnancy and breastfeeding leave, parental leave, palliative leave and leave for medical assistance.
 In these cases the fellowship will be extended by the period during which no payments were received.